nanochess/CVBasic/README.md

 The current official version is v0.6.0.

 All platforms have been tested in emulation.

-Colecovision and MSX have been tested in real hardware.
+* Colecovision and MSX have been tested in real hardware by myself.
+* Sega SG1000 tested in real hardware by aotta.
+* Spectravideo SVI-318/328 tested in real hardware by Tony Cruise.
+* Creativision / Dick Smith's Wizzard tested in real hardware by Scouter3d.

 MSX controller support only handles the two joysticks and keyboard arrows (plus Space and M for buttons).